primatejs/primate/docs/guide/types.md

 ### Store

-The Primate [Store module](/modules/store), used for data persistance, also integrates with Primate's runtime type concept and extends upon it.
+The Primate [Store module](/modules/store), used for data persistence, also integrates with Primate's runtime type concept and extends upon it.